Who is a Process Technology Engineer?

 Key Responsibilities:

-- Knowledge of chemical engineering principles
+- Strong understanding of chemical engineering principles

-- Excellent communication and teamwork skills
+- Excellent problem-solving and analytical skills

 What Does a Process Technology Engineer Do?